Skip to content

 }

-See the MDN docs about DateTimeFormat to learn more about the options that you can provide to the dateTime function or try the interactive explorer for Intl.DateTimeFormat.
+See the MDN docs on DateTimeFormat to learn more about the options that you can provide to the dateTime function or try the interactive explorer for Intl.DateTimeFormat.

 If you have global formats configured, you can reference them by passing a name as the second argument: